County-class cruiser: Design and development

-The design of the class was led by Charles Lillicrap, a member of the naval construction department of the Admiralty.
+The design of the class was led by Charles Lillicrap, a member of the Royal Corps of Naval Constructors, working in the naval construction department of the Admiralty.
+He was the lead designer for RN cruisers of the 1920s.
+He created a range of studies with eight or ten guns, differing schemes of protection and different speeds.

 The 10,000-ton treaty cruisers were the first type of warships built to internationally agreed restrictions.
 These restrictions posed new engineering challenges and forced compromises upon designers in how to extract the best balance of speed, armament and protection.
 The United States Navy adopted a design with triple-gun turrets, allowing the hull to be shortened thus saving weight that could be put into protection.
 This approach required increased power, as the speed of a ship is a function of the ratio of length to beam.
 The Royal Navy had a requirement for a vessel for colonial trade route defence, which required a good cruising range and speed and independent fighting power.
 This determined the need for a long hull and the use of four twin-gun turrets, with any remaining displacement invested in protection.

 The design was conservative in nature, especially when compared to the contemporary Nelson-class battleships built to satisfy the same treaty.
 The long (630 feet overall) hull was flush decked and with a high freeboard and was strongly built.
 This afforded high initial stability, which contributed to the protection scheme.
 The machinery spaces followed the traditional layout of boiler rooms ahead of engine rooms, separated by an amidships magazine.
 The two boiler rooms exhausted into four uptakes, the central pair being combined to form a thickened central funnel.
 The three-funnel design was handsome but a somewhat impractical use of internal space.